-We run the fusion algorithm on extremely fine superpixels, as shown in Figure 3(a), to protect against label straddling.
+We run the fusion algorithm on extremely fine superpixels, as shown in Figure 3(b), to protect against label straddling.
 We take the stacking approach proposed in [18] to generate training data for the fusion classifier.
 The original training data is split into k=2 folds.
 Unimodal classifiers are trained on each set of k-1 folds and evaluated on the remaining fold.
 Those results are then used to train the fusion classifier.

 An advantage of early fusion is that the joint feature space between the modalities is potentially more expressive.

-However, the learning problem becomes more difficult, as the classifier must learn a mapping from a higher-dimensional feature space $\mathbb{R}^{N{pc+img}}$.
+The early fusion strategy proposed in [3] uses simple low-dimensional feature vectors.
+By contrast, we opt to use higher-dimensional expressive features.
+As such, the learning problem becomes more difficult, as the classifier must learn a mapping from a high dimensional feature space $\mathbb{R}^{N{pc+img}}$.
 Furthermore, since fusion only applies to overlapping regions, it does not enjoy the abundance of training data available to unimodal classifiers.
-In the case of KITTI data, as shown in Figure 2, the point cloud covers approximately 60% of the field-of-view (FOV) of the image, and the frontward facing camera only covers approximately 25% of the FOV of the point cloud.
-Thus, with a higher-dimensional feature space and less training data, the classifier in Equation 2 is prone to overfitting.
-The early fusion strategy proposed in [3] avoids this challenge by using simple, low-dimensional features.
-However, expressiveness is then inherently lost in comparison to the expressive features in our method.
-In addition, though not explored in this study, using late fusion would allow one to leverage outside imageonly or point coud-only datasets, which is more abundant than datasets which contain both modalities.
+In the case of KITTI data, as shown in Figure 2, the point cloud covers approximately 60% of the field-of-view (FOV) of the image, and the frontward facing camera only covers approximately 25% of the 360° FOV of the point cloud.

 In the late fusion architecture, the inputs to the fusion classifier are the outputs of the unimodal classifiers.
 The unimodal classifiers are trained on the entire training set in each modality, not merely the overlapping region, thus enjoying an abundance of training data.
-The unimodal pmfs serve as a compact and expressive mid-level feature, and the classifier mapping in Equation 3 can be more easily learned from less training data.
+The pmfs serve as a compact and expressive mid-level feature.
 The performance gain from late fusion is explored in Section III-D.